UBC-MDS/mathdistops/CONTRIBUTING.md

 Your project could benefit from additional documentation, whether integrated into the official documentation, included in docstrings, or shared through various platforms such as blog posts and articles.

+### Feedback

+The best way to send feedback is to file an issue at https://github.com/UBC-MDS/MathDistOps/issues.